Mt Katsuro (1123m), Nikko City, Tochigi Prefecture, Sunday, April 27, 2025

 Mt Nantai (left), Mt Omanago (center) and Mt Nyoho (right)

 It was a peaceful spot and I wanted to spend more time, but it was getting late and I needed to head down.
 The trail passed by several viewpoints on the west side before reaching the bottom of the valley and merging again with the start of the hike.
 At 4h30m I arrived at Tadaomi Onsen, just a few minutes from the trail entrance.
-After a relaxing hot spring bath , I walked to the nearby Romantic Village to catch a bus back to Utsunomiya station.
+After a relaxing hot spring bath , I walked to the nearby Michinoeki Utsunomiya Romantic Village to catch a bus back to Utsunomiya.

 View of Mt Tsukuba from Mt Fuji (of Utsunomiya)